Leenie/ansible-universe/README.md

 #### Directory Layout, `-Wlayout`

-Do not add any custom sub-directory to a role or playbook, this would result into undefined behavior [6].
+Do not add any custom sub-directory to a role or playbook, this would lead to undefined behavior [6].

 As of version 1.9.2: